MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 ## Factoring numbers with a Grover's search

-Now we have all the ingredients to implement the Grover's search algorithm to solve a mathematical problem.
-We just need to wrap-up everything.
+Now we have all the ingredients to implement a particular instance of Grover's search algorithm and solve our factoring problem.

-Let's use the program to find a factor of 21.
-To simplify the code let's assume that we know the number $M$ of valid items.
-In this case $M=4$, since there are two factors, 3 and 7, plus 1 and 21 itself.
+Let's use the program below to find a factor of 21.
+To simplify the code, let's assume that we know the number $M$ of valid items.
+In this case, $M=4$, since there are two factors, 3 and 7, plus 1 and 21 itself.

-The code would be:

 ```qsharp
 namespace GroversTutorial {